 What Time of Year is The Best Time To Take the CPA Exam?

 Unfortunately, there is no “best time of year” for everyone.
 It largely depends on your schedule.
 For example, college students might want to take the exam during the summer months, while career accountants might want to start studying for the CPA exam towards the end of the year.

 There has been a lot of speculation that some testing windows are easier than others because the pass rates improve.
 This idea is total nonsense.
 All of the windows test the same exam and are equally difficult.
 Pass rates tend to fluctuate based on exam changes, updates, and candidates schedules.

 Don’t worry about there being an “easy” testing window.
 Fit the exam into your schedule and your life and you will do just fine.

 When Should I Start Studying for the CPA Exam?

 Tons of candidates ask, “How long should I study for the CPA exam?”
 There is no standard number of study hours that the AICPA recommends, but I would suggest that you study for approximately 6-8 weeks for each section.
 This will give you plenty of time to prepare.

-So when you are scheduling your exam and applying for your NTS, make sure to leave yourself enough time to start studying about 7 weeks from your exam date.
+So when you are scheduling and applying for your NTS, make sure to leave yourself enough time to start studying for the CPA exam about 7 weeks from your exam date.